-The Power to Change Research Institute (RI) invites expressions of interest for research projects that have tangible benefits for the community business sector in England.
+The Power to Change Research Institute now invites expressions of interest for research projects that have tangible benefits for the community business sector in England.

-- Individuals and organisations are invited to propose research projects to Power to Change RI, by submitting short expressions of interest (see below on how to apply).
-A selection of proposers will then be invited to submit a full proposal. - The RI will allocate research grants to successful projects to be delivered by the proposers.
-The RI will maintain involvement through a project steering group. - Funding in the range of £20,000 to £30,000 per project is available for up to three research projects in September 2018. - Projects can have a total budget in excess of this amount.
+- Individuals and organisations are invited to propose research projects to Power to Change Research Institute, by submitting short expressions of interest (see below on how to apply).
+A selection of proposers will then be invited to submit a full proposal. - The Research Institute will allocate research grants to successful projects to be delivered by the proposers.
+The Research Institute will maintain involvement through a project steering group. - Funding in the range of £20,000 to £40,000 per project is available for up to three research projects. - Projects can have a total budget in excess of this amount.
 Power to Change funding can be used to complement other funding, if this is the case it should be clearly set out in the proposal. - The research must be completed within 12 months of grant award.